News & Events

 CFI Major Science Initiative funding for SNOLAB

-Funding for Major Science Initiatives (MSI) through the Canadian Foundation for Innovation (CFI) was announced last week for 14 Canadian research centres, including SNOLAB, the underground particle physics laboratory in Sudbury, Ontario.
+Continued funding for Major Science Initiatives (MSI) through the Canada Foundation for Innovation (CFI) was announced last month for 14 Canadian research centres including SNOLAB, the underground research facility in Sudbury, Ontario.

 The quick response of Canada’s research institutions represents the community’s strength in collaboration and adaptability in this time of need demonstrating the multi-purpose practicality of the continued development of scientific communities in Canada.